 After all, the librettist has begun with a wholly positive mantra, one which may have come of something of a relief to congregations that had become saturated with presentations of sin, sickness, corruption and doom—-Christ is my life and gladly I accept my reward of death and surrender to Him.
 The immediate impression one has with the choir′s first homophonic statement of the chorale is that of a fantasia of the type which was to engage Bach so fully in the second cycle; but we are misled.
 The three phrases of this short chorale are interrupted by the sustained dissonances of Sterben—-death—- (bars 21-26).
 This, and the following hiatus, suggest that this is not a clear-cut fantasia; the musical picture has become unexpectedly powerful, contrasting bleakly with what has gone before.
-Might it be a relatively rare example of Bach′s painting the individual image at the expense of the overall message?
-The text portrays death almost as a consummation to be wished for, not as something to be feared.
-Bach’s constant experience of it in his own life serves to remind him that it is not without its sorrows.
+Might it be a relatively rare example of Bach′s painting the individual image at the expense of the overall message and structure?
+The text portrays death almost as a consummation to be wished for, not as something to be feared although Bach’s constant experience of it in his own life must have served to remind him that it is not without its sorrows.

 Alternating tenors and oboes and time signatures.

 This is allied to a progression through keys quite remote from the original G major e.g. Bb major and Cm.
 It is as if the cold hand of death has touched the brow; the inserted lines convey the message—-if I were to be told today that I need return my wretched body and limbs to the earth and throw off this mantle of mortality—-then my requiem is ready and I would sing it now.